Valerie Huber

-Valerie Florine Huber (born 4 January 1996) is an Austrian actress and model.
+Valerie Florine Huber (born 4 January 1996) is an Austrian actress and beauty pageant titleholder.
+Her recent role is Laura in Ein Schritt zum Abgrund (German adaption of Doctor Foster).

 Biography

 Early life and career beginnings

 Valerie's childhood experiences is diverse as they moved in different places.
 As published in Miss Earth's website, Valerie was born in Vienna, Austria but her moved to Africa when she was 6 months old.
 She spent her first three years in Abidjan, Ivory Coast and four years in Kampala, Uganda, where her father worked for an international aid organization.
 When she turned seven years old, returned to Vienna.
 While in Vienna, she studied in a bilingual primary school and took part as one of the main cast in an Austrian TV series.
 Five years later, she and her family moved to Washington D.C., where she attended the German International School.
 After four years there, she entered a dual-language Gymnasium AHS Theodor Kramer Straße in Vienna, Austria.
 In 2014, she began a training program in drama at the Schauspielschule Krauss, which she completed in 2017.

 Her diverse experiences during her childhood days taught her a lot of lessons in life.
 She says, "All in all, I could not say I am a typical Austrian woman.
 No. I am a woman of the earth.
 A mixture of Austrian, African and American culture."

 In the 2021 Netflix series Kitz, she played the role of Instagram model Vanessa von Höhenfeldt.

 In January 2022, she became engaged to Paul Pizzera.